sideshowcoder/canned/index.md

 Release History
 ---------------
 ### next

+### 0.3.7
+* The regex for matching request, was not considering arrays in the request JSON
+  #82
+* For request with a request body, canned was checking content type to exactly match application/json, which is not good as browsers may sent charset as well with the content type. #82
+* For matching request and filters with more accuracy, we were converting the values of all keys in request to string before comparing, but this was being done wrong as it was creating string of Objects and arrays as well, which it shouldn’t #82

 ### 0.3.6
 * support checking the `ACCEPT HEADER` for the response type (thanks git-jiby-me) #81